 Earlier this week I modeled a reader’s workshop lesson in a Kindergarten classroom tied to the Common Core State Standard RL.K.1:

-I thought I would share this lesson as an idea for how you might teach this standard using a reader’s workshop framework.
+This is a lesson that my coaching colleague, Katie, kindly shared with me as an idea for how to teach this standard in a reader’s workshop.
 Although the lesson was planned for Kindergarteners, it could easily be adapted for other grade levels by increasing the complexity of the text.

 Rather than teaching, asking and answering questions in the same lesson, I planned to first teach students how readers ask questions about books.
 The text I selected for this lesson was Grandfather Twilight.